BOM Analysis: My Favorite Tools for BOM Review

 In many instances, a BOM is rarely reviewed between the time it is finalized and the time a design is placed into production.
 By waiting until the design is finished to start looking into the supply chain, designers put themselves at risk of redesigns just to accommodate last-minute component swaps.
 Performing reviews between the completion of schematics and the purchasing of components allows you to catch these required swaps early.
 This way, swaps can be implemented before the layout and routing are complete, minimizing the impact on the design, thus reducing design cycle time and cost.

-My Favorite Tools for Lightning-Fast BOM Reviews
+My Favorite BOM Tools for Lightning-Fast BOM Reviews

 Let's be honest: no one likes doing design reviews, whether it's a BOM review, schematic review, or PCB layout review.
 They take a lot of time, and oftentimes you don't actually know what you're looking for during the review.
-In a BOM review, things can be done much faster with the right tools and by setting aside time for a review in your design process.
+In a BOM review, things can be done much faster with the right BOM analysis tools and by setting aside time for a review in your design process.

 Distributor Websites

-Some distributor websites will allow users to upload a BOM file, usually in Excel or CSV format.
+Some distributor websites will allow users to upload a PCB BOM file, usually in Excel or CSV format.
 This is basically the process you would take when starting a new order; once the BOM is uploaded, the platform will search through the company’s inventory and match it to the parts in your BOM.
 The distributor’s website will then tell you which parts in the BOM cannot be procured due to inventory shortages or life cycle status.

 RPF PSU List 1